Kowal Sentry Integration for Magento 2

 Monitored job codes

-List of Magento job_code values.
+List of Magento job_code.

-You can separate values by:
+You can separate them with:

 - commas,